 Peru Located in South America, Peru offers a mixture of jungles, coastlines, highlands and ancient archaeological sites, meaning that there’s something for everyone hoping to explore the rich history that Peru has to offer.

 It’s an unfortunate truth that tourists are particularly susceptible to theft, as they usually carry larger amounts of cash and are out of their comfort zone.
 However, there are a number of measures you can take to protect your money abroad.

-It’s also sensible to split your cash so you’re not wandering around with your whole stash.
+- Split your cash.
 Better to leave some money in the hotel room safe (or just a safe place) so that you always have at least a bit of cash to enjoy the rest of your holiday with.